-We had already traveled down to Beaune the day before to wander through the Saturday market in Les Hospices de Beaune which is one of the great pleasures of life, smelling the scent of the south in the ripe tomatoes, marvelling at the vibrant colors of the vegetables, wild mushrooms, the truffle seller, cheeses to taste, slivers of saucisson to whet the appetite, Madame with her fresh bread and olive oil – an explosion of taste and color for the mere price of a few purchases to store away and return with to share with less fortunate friends in the cold confines of England!
+We had already travelled down to Beaune the day before to wander through the Saturday market in Les Hospices de Beaune which is one of the great pleasures of life, smelling the scent of the south in the ripe tomatoes, marvelling at the vibrant colours of the vegetables, wild mushrooms, the truffle seller, cheeses to taste, slivers of saucisson to whet the appetite, Madame with her fresh bread and olive oil – an explosion of taste and colour for the mere price of a few purchases to store away and return with to share with less fortunate friends in the cold confines of England!

 A huge selection of ripe tomatoes

-Jean Yves is one of our favorite wine makers and the wine we collect each year help us through the dark winters with their golden sunshine and warm red softness.
-We sat perched in the cave on wine barrels hearing about the floods and hail which had wreaked havoc on our favorite vigneron, who had managed to keep going despite two years of floods, hail and a subsequent lack of stock.
+Jean Yves is one of our favourite wine makers and the wine we collect each year help us through the dark winters with their golden sunshine and warm red softness.
+We sat perched in the cave on wine barrels hearing about the floods and hail which had wreaked havoc on our favourite vigneron, who had managed to keep going despite two years of floods, hail and a subsequent lack of stock.
 The car was noticeably lower on departure than on arrival and we wished him and his family well until our next visit.